 This article elaborates on the different National Framework Qualification (NQF) Levels in the South African educational system.
-It also goes ahead to give a brief history on the NQF system, its relationship with the South African Qualification Authority (SAQA), how it works and requirements.
+It also goes ahead to give a brief history of the NQF system, its relationship with the South African Qualification Authority (SAQA), how it works, and its requirements.

-NQF which stands for the National Qualifications Framework, is used to arrange levels of learning achievements.
+The NQF, which stands for the National Qualifications Framework, is used to arrange levels of learning achievements.
 SAQA (the South African Qualifications Authority) has been using this framework since the NFQ Act of 2008.
 It is a known fact that the educational system of any country is linked to the labour market.
-As such, South Africa set a link between the educational systems and the job market using NQF.
+As such, South Africa established a link between the educational system and the job market using NQF.

 This has not only made job seekers realise how possible it is for them to achieve their dreams but also made the requirements clear for the public.
-Understanding what the NQF levels mean will make it more transparent for employees to understand the minimum educational requirements for one to be employed in various positions.
+Understanding what the NQF levels mean will make it more transparent for employees to understand the minimum educational requirements for being employed in various positions.

-Therefore, if you have ever come across a job requirement that made mention of NFQ, do not be confused.
-It simply points to the qualifications they desire the applicants to possess for a stated position.
+Therefore, if you have ever come across a job requirement that makes mention of NFQ, do not be confused.
+It simply points to the qualifications they desire the applicants to possess for the stated position.

 NQF LEVELS IN SOUTH AFRICA